An Independent Feasibility Study of OldPain2Go®

 •“Pain is usually triggered by messages that are sent from the tissues of the body when those tissues are presented with something potentially dangerous."

 •The exact amount or type of pain depends on many things.
 One way to understand this is to consider that once a danger message arrives at the brain, it has to answer a very important question: “How dangerous is this really?”
-In order to respond, the brain draws on every piece of credible information previous exposure, cultural influences, knowledge, other sensory cues, the list is endless”
+In order to respond, the brain draws on every piece of credible information previous exposure, cultural influences, knowledge, other sensory cues, the list is endless.”